asartalo/self_host_fonts/README.md

 ### Setting a Download Directory

-If you want to save the font files and the css file to a different directory, use `--dir` or `-d` option:
+If you want to save the font files and the CSS file to a different directory, use `--dir` or `-d` option:

 ```sh